ministryofjustice/cloud-platform-environments/cmd/rbac-permissions-check/README.md

 - A personal access token, with permission to view your organisation (this will require you to setup and enable SSO).
 - An environment variable set called `GITHUB_OAUTH_TOKEN` with the value of your personal access token.
 - An environment variable set called `PR_OWNER` that contains the valid username of a GitHub user.
-- A file containing namespaces that exist i.e. `abundant-namespace-dev`.
+- An environment variable set called `BRANCH_REF` that contains the branch reference in the format of `refs/pull/<pull-request-number>/merge`.

 Then you can run: